 Tannins are a group of antioxidant polyphenols found in food and beverages that attracts in the bran fraction of legumes, cereals (Ozogul et al., 2025).
 Grapes and green tea are rich in this water-soluble polyphenol.
 Polyphenols and Tannins exhibit antinutritional properties by interfering with the digestibility of macro-nutrients and the bioavailability and bio accessibility of minerals.
 Protein-polyphenol complex or protein-tannin complexes may cause digestive enzymes inactivation and protein digestibility reduction caused by protein substrate and ionisable iron interaction (Singh et al., 2023).
 Tannins can also bind and shrink proteins.
-Anti-nutrients may induce their undesirable effects when consumed above their upper limit (Popova and Mihaylova 2019).
+Anti-nutrients may induce their undesirable effects when consumed above their upper limit (Popova and Mihaylova, 2019).
 Harmful effects can also be due to anti-nutritional breakdown products.
 Removing undesirable food components is essential to their quality improvement.
 Different methods of antinutritional disabling in food processing are employed based on the chemical composition and product.
-Milling,Fermentation,Germination,Dehulling,Malting reduce Phenols and tannins, whereas heat treatment can cause a reduction in phenolic compounds (Wang 2022; Shejawale et al., 2015).
+Milling,Fermentation,Germination,Dehulling,Malting reduce Phenols and tannins, whereas heat treatment can cause a reduction in phenolic compounds (Wang 2023; Shejawale et al., 2016).

 The dietary fiber value was in the median range in comparison to other studies.
-According to Lansakaraa et al. (2016), dietary fibers have several positive nutritional effects, including bowel and colon health, blood sugar and cholesterol maintenance, and more.
-The increase in fiber content may be due to the fact that during germination, the sugar in the seed is often consumed, leaving only the fibrous seed (Kok and Ingram 1986).
+According to Lansakara et al. (2016), dietary fibers have several positive nutritional effects, including bowel and colon health, blood sugar and cholesterol maintenance, and more.
+The increase in fiber content may be due to the fact that during germination, the sugar in the seed is often consumed, leaving only the fibrous seed (Kok and Ingram, 1986).
 The consumer is satisfied with lesser calories because the fiber is large and digests slowly.
 Therefore, it may be concluded that a high-fiber millet diet enhances longevity, health, and well-being.

 The elements of food that are perceived by the senses and have aesthetic value are known as organoleptic characteristics.
 The physico-chemical, micronutrient and fiber quantity and quality determine the food properties (dietary and sensory).
 The complex relationships between the molecular structure, content, and conformation of food ingredients are revealed by physicochemical qualities (Awuchi et al., 2019).
 Laddu score texture improves mouthfeel smoothness, which influences customer preference (Sudha et al., 2021).
 Both age-based preferences and consumer preferences are influenced by these significant elements (Yilmaz and Buket 2012; Laureati et al., 2020).
 In summary, the physico-chemical studies that the present variety of Foxtail millet indicated high basic biomolecules, micro-nutrients and fiber.
 These properties have three pronged advantages firstin health and promotion of well-being, secondsource of nutrition and biofortification of important.
 Third,as an important parameter determining thevalue addition of foods.

+5.0 Conclusion

-Conclusion :the study's findings demonstrate the benefits of foxtail millet to augment nutrition through micronutrient supplementation and health promotion as well as the stability of macro- and micronutrients.
+The study's findings demonstrate the benefits of foxtail millet to augment nutrition through micronutrient supplementation and health promotion as well as the stability of macro- and micronutrients.
 The outcomes of the study pave the way for applications of processing like ultra violet (UV) and microwave radiation.
 These, further sensitive techniques of physico-chemical properties will permit further research aimed at bioavailability, metabolism, and other health contributions of millet grains and their various fractions in human health.

 Tables: